 The UC philology program places a special emphasis on understanding ancient texts in their cultural contexts.
 To this end, philologists are required to do course work in ancient history and in archaeology.
 Our students are encouraged to participate in an interdisciplinary course Introduction to Literary Theory and may also take courses in such topics as Early Christian or Jewish Studies at Hebrew Union College, which is located within easy walking distance of the UC campus.
 Three of our faculty participate in the Women’s Studies Department at UC, and gender studies is a recurring theme in many of our courses.
 Another area of specialization for the faculty is papyrology, with study of both literary and documentary texts.

-There are currently eleven students in Philology at UC.
+There are currently seventeen students in Philology at UC.
 We particularly encourage foreign students to apply to our program.
-Recent graduates of the Philology program have obtained positions at Bucknell College, Ohio University, Grand Valley State University, Miami University, Kalamazoo College, Xavier University, the University of Tennessee, Southern Illinois University, Grinnell College, Ohio State University, and the University of Cincinnati.
+Recent graduates of the Philology program have obtained positions at Hamilton College, Brooklyn College (CUNY), Grand Valley State University, Miami University, Kalamazoo College, Xavier University, the University of Tennessee, Southern Illinois University, Grinnell College, Ohio State University, and the University of Cincinnati.

 Admission and Fellowship